northscaler/better-enum/README.md

 ### `static of()` method

 This is a static method on your enumeration class that returns an instance of the class given its `name` or `ordinal`.

+### Convenient sorting functions

+This package exports two convenient sorting functions, `sortByName` & `sortByOrdinal` to sort enumeration instances by their `name` or `ordinal`, respectively.

 ### Arbitrary additional properties & methods